kpol/ExtraLINQ/README.md

 bool checkCount = products.AtMost(5);
 ```

-Additionally ExtraLINQ provides overloads of some methods (e.g. `Sum`) for the most commonly used collections: `Array` and `List<T>`.
+Additionally ExtraLINQ provides overloads of some methods (e.g. `Sum`) for the most commonly used collections: `T[]` and `List<T>`.
 These methods work faster and allocate less than LINQ built-in methods.
 For benchmarks see [Benchmark](https://github.com/kpol/ExtraLINQ/tree/master/src/Benchmark) project.

 # List of methods
 **AtLeast**